Good Grief: A Way through the Holidays after a Loved One Dies

 "And He said to them, 'Go into all the world and preach the gospel to all creation.'"
 Mark 16:15

 This past week, on Monday I went along with two other volunteers and Rafiki Africa Ministries to a nearby community to evangelize the Gospel and to encourage the people that lived there.
 Upon our arrival we were met with a recent news update from one of the members of the community.
 He reported that there had been four deaths the day prior due to fighting that had been occurring between a neighboring district.
-The people who live in this community had/p>/em>... [continue]
+The people who live in this community had come from the North where many of them were forced to fight in the war and were... [continue]

 Churches built to last